Last updated in November 2023.

 What is Kviku Finance?

-- Digital umbrella for Kviku Group’s global web of loan originators
+- Digital investment platform for Kviku Group’s global web of loan originators

-- Consumer-facing debt instruments, including BNPL and Installment loans
+- Short-term debt instruments, including BNPL and Installment loans

 Kviku Finance Returns & Fees